-Medicines can make you feel better and help you maintain your health.
-However, it’s important to recognize that all medicines, both prescription and over-the-counter, have potential risks as well as benefits: unwanted or unexpected side effects (also sometimes called adverse events, or adverse drug events) could happen to you when you use medicines.
-The risks are as varied as the medicines we take.
+Medicines can make you feel better.
+Of course, they can also help maintain your health.
+However, it’s important to recognize all medicines (prescription and over-the-counter) have potential risks as well as benefits.
+Side effects (sometimes called adverse events or adverse drug events) could happen.

-Side effects are undesired effects of a medicine that can occur even though the medicine is being taken correctly at the recommended dose.
+Side effects are undesired effects of a medicine that can occur even though the medicine is taken correctly at the right dose.
 These might include:

 - Headache, dizziness, constipation or an upset stomach, which are all common side effects